odoe/learn-dojo/posts/web-components-with-dojo-revisted.md

 }
 ```

-This will create a web component, that I could use like this.
+When I run `dojo build widget`, this will create a web component, that I could use anywhere like this.

 ```html
 <!DOCTYPE html>